getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/dsym.md

 echo "warning: sentry-cli not installed, download from https://github.com/getsentry/sentry-cli/releases" fi
 ```

-The `upload-dsym` command automatically picks up the `DWARF_DSYM_FOLDER_PATH` environment variable that Xcode exports and look for dSYM files there.

 {% capture __alert_content -%}
 By default sentry-cli will connect to sentry.io.
 For on-prem you need to export the _SENTRY_URL_ environment variable to instruct the tool to connect to your server: